Entanglement protection in higher-dimensional systems: Generalization to qutrit-qutrit system

 \section{Generalization to qutrit-qutrit system}

 In the framework of ADC, the dissipative interaction of system and environment causes the flow of population of the system from excited state to ground state.
-Therefore any operation which reverses this effect will change the disentanglement time.
-Thus, generalization of the above proposal to higher-dimensions is straight forward.
-For example, the form of unitary operations for two qutrits will be same as in Eq.~(\ref{eq7}).
-But, the lack of a well defined entanglement measure for mixed entangled states of dimension greater than six, makes it difficult to study the disentanglement dynamics in these systems because even an initial pure entangled state becomes mixed during the evolution.
+Therefore, any LUO which reverses this effect will change the disentanglement time.
+Thus, generalization of the above proposal to higher-dimensions is reasonably straight forward.
+For example, the form of unitary operations for two-qutrits will be same as in Eq.~(\ref{eq7}).
+However, lack of a well defined universal entanglement measure for mixed entangled states of dimension greater than six, makes it difficult to study the disentanglement dynamics in these systems because even an initial pure entangled state becomes mixed during the evolution.

 For the purpose of our study, we use Negativity as a witness for entanglement, as in general, qutrit-qutrit entanglement is not known to be characterized fully, and that negativity is a sufficient but not necessary condition for entanglement.
 Thus, if negativity undergoes asymptotic decay then this implies that ESD does not happen.
 However, if negativity undergoes sudden death (NSD), this may be suggestive of (but does not imply) ESD.
 Here, we take $a=1(p_1=ap)$ and $b=0.75~(p_2=bp)$.